 To date, astronomers have actually been able to determine general temperature distribution on a few hot Jovians, and have determined the color of at least one.
 This one turned out to be blue—but not the friendly blue of Earth.
 This planet probably has molten glass in its atmosphere, which “rains” horizontally in high-speed winds.
 Speaking of such, scientists have determined that a number of these close-orbiting giants experience extremely powerful winds in their upper atmospheres.

 Even more interesting than the hot Jovians are the so-called warm Jovians.
 These are Jupiter-sized planets that orbit in their sun's habitable zone.
 These planets are interesting because of the possibility that they may have large moons that could conceivably be Earth-like.
-At this time, instruments are not yet sensitive enough to detect moons around any extrasolar planet.
+At this time, instruments are not yet sensitive enough to detect moons of this size around any extrasolar planet (although one possible moon the size of Neptune has been detected orbiting a Jovian planet).
 But who knows?
 When and if that day comes, there may be even more exciting discoveries waiting to be made.

-Because of the discovery of a large number of hot Jovians and (relatively!) few cold Jovians, some scientists theorize that the hot variety must actually be more common.
+Because the number of hot Jovians already discovered is considerably larger than the number of cold Jovians, some scientists theorize that the hot variety must actually be more common.
 This is actually unsupportable, for the simple reason that current detection techniques heavily favor finding large planets orbiting close to their suns.
-For example, if a hypothetical alien astronomer using an instrument equivalent to the Kepler space telescope were in the right position and aimed it at our Solar System, in the same amount of time he could easily detect Mercury, Venus and Earth—but very likely not all three, because of orbital inclination.
+For example, if a hypothetical alien astronomer using an instrument equivalent to the Kepler space telescope were in the right position and aimed it at our Solar System, in the same amount of time that Kepler was in operation, he could easily detect Mercury, Venus and Earth—but very likely not all three, because of orbital inclination.
 Mars could be a “possibility”.
 On the other hand, there is only a 1 in 3 chance that he could have detected even one transit of Jupiter—and 3 transits are required to confirm the existence of a planet.
 The odds of detecting the remaining gas giants are even lower.

 So regarding the question of distribution of Jovian planets, the simple fact is that we do not have anywhere near enough data to draw any conclusions.
 But the ones already detected have proven plenty intriguing.

 The next class of planet is the Neptunian, which is smaller than the classic Jovian gas giant, but considerably larger than Earth.
-These planets definitely have a thick, dense atmosphere thousands of kilometers deep, dominated by hydrogen and helium, though with a higher percentage of methane, ammonia and other heavier compounds than Jovians.
+These planets also have thick, dense atmospheres thousands of kilometers deep, dominated by hydrogen and helium, but with a higher percentage of methane, ammonia and other heavier compounds than Jovians.
 It is still debated as to whether or not they have a liquid or even semi-solid “surface” deep within, where the atmosphere gives way to the icy mantle.
 Most scientists believe that the transition between atmosphere and mantle is gradual and not sharply defined.
 Either way, these planets are definitely not Earthlike.

-However, when it comes to Kepler candidates—that is, possible but unconfirmed planets discovered by the Kepler space telescope— there are more than two and a half as many possible hot Neptunians as there are hot Jovians.
+However, when it comes to Kepler candidates—that is, possible but unconfirmed planets discovered by the Kepler space telescope— there are nearly fifty percent more possible hot Neptunians as there are hot Jovians.
 Candidates in the habitable zone and outer, cold zone are more evenly distributed.
 This difference in numerical distribution may be related to the search methods themselves.
 The Kepler method favors planets in close to their sun, but detects planets of all sizes equally, except possibly for very small planets.
 Jovians and Neptunians, both being large, would tend to be equally well detected.

 At least one planetary system has been discovered where a Superterran and a Neptunian orbit very close to one another.
 These two planets almost certainly influence one another gravitationally to a large degree.
 Assuming that the Superterran possesses a solid surface, or at least a solid mantle and/or crust, it probably experiences strong quakes and volcanism when passing the Neptunian in its orbit.

 This is a class of planet for which we have no examples in our Solar System.
 Plainly put, these are planets that are larger than Earth, but smaller than Neptune.
 In general, planets between 2 Earth masses and 10 Earth masses are considered to fall into this category.
 Among confirmed extrasolar planets, they rank second in number discovered.
-However, among Kepler candidates, they are clearly the most common type, especially dominant among hot zone planets.
+However, among Kepler candidates, they are the most common type.

 The nature of these planets is indeterminate.
 Some astronomers view them as scaled up versions of Earth, with solid surfaces and proportionately thicker atmospheres.
 On the other hand, recent measurements using a fairly new detection method have revealed densities for some of these planets that indicate atmospheres thousands of kilometers deep, with probable liquid water surfaces.
 This would make them more like “mini-Neptunes” than oversized Earths.
 At this time, astronomers have not yet determined the composition of these thick atmospheres, whether they are composed primarily of hydrogen and helium, or of heavier gases such as nitrogen, carbon dioxide and water vapor.
 Hopefully, advances in technology will make it possible to find out what these planets are made of.
 Given the variety of stellar environments that these planets are found in, it may be that both super-Earths and mini-Neptunes will be found, or worlds that are a mixture or even something else completely.

-At any rate, all of the confirmed extrasolar planets currently considered to be candidates for hosting life are Superterrans.
-Again, this must be viewed with a certain degree of skepticism, not only because of the uncertain nature of these planets, but because of serious questions regarding the origin of life to begin with.
+At any rate, many of the confirmed extrasolar planets currently considered to be optimistic candidates for being habitable are Superterrans.
+Again, because of the uncertain nature of these planets, these candidates must be viewed with a certain degree of skepticism.
 Speculation is interesting, but we will only have real answers when actual observation becomes possible.

 These are planets comparable in size to Earth.
 While size is important in determining whether a planet is Earthlike, it is by no means the only factor.
 Distance from its sun, atmospheric composition and density, rotational rate, presence or absence of a global magnetic field, and many other factors enter into the equation.
 In our Solar System there are two Terran-class planets, Earth and Venus.
 While Venus is similar in size, mass and density to Earth, that is where the similarities end.
 Earth has an environment friendly and suitable to life.
 Venus, on the other hand, is the next best thing to Hell itself.
 See the pages on Earth and Venus for more details.

-Another factor that has recently been introduced has to do with the abundance of carbon in a given solar system.
-Computer models seem to indicate that solar systems with a much higher fraction of carbon than our own would probably have little or no water available in their inner regions.
+On a final note, remember that even if a planet is the same size and mass as Earth and lies in the habitable zone, there is still no guarantee that it will actually be habitable.
+If the star is too active, flare activity could strip away the atmosphere, leaving a barren rock incapable of supporting life.
+And chemical composition is also an important factor.
+For example, recent studies seem to indicate that solar systems with a much higher fraction of carbon than our own would probably have little or no water available in their inner regions.
 If this is correct, then you could have a planet that would otherwise be Earth's twin—same size, mass, distance from its sun, etc.—but would be an arid, waterless desert.
-On the other hand, the different chemical composition might produce planetary surfaces and environments that are exotic beyond our imagination, with atmospheres and oceans that we never even dreamed of.
+And still other chemical compositions might produce planetary surfaces and environments that are exotic beyond our imagination, with atmospheres and oceans that we never even dreamed of.
 Am I dreaming?
 Perhaps.
 Only if we ever get out there will we ever know…

 Does this imply that it is unlikely that an extrasolar Subterran planet could be Earthlike?
 Not necessarily.
 If there is one thing scientists have learned from the study of these planets, it is that there is a far greater variety than anyone had ever imagined.
 So we will just have to wait and see.

 Being small, Subterran planets are more difficult to detect.
-To date, only 16 have been confirmed, and all fall within the hot zone.
-There are over 130 candidate Subterrans, though.
+To date, only 56 have been confirmed, and all but two fall within the hot zone.
+There are over 260 candidate Subterrans, though.
 All but one fall within the hot zone.
 This is almost certainly an artifact of the detection methods; from our own solar system, we know that Subterran planets can exist further from their star.
 (Mars is considered to lie in the outer part of our Sun's habitable zone.)

 Another possibility is Subterran moons.
-According to theory, it is highly unlikely that any moon would ever be even as large as Earth (though that, too, may go by the wayside in the future; the Universe has a way of surprising us!).
+According to theory, it is highly unlikely that any moon would ever be even as large as Earth (although the possible discovery of a Neptune-sized moon may toss that theory into the garbage can).
 A Subterran moon orbiting within the magnetic field of a parent Jovian or Neptunian would not need its own magnetic field to shield it, and thus the question of Earthlikeness would be reduced to what type of atmosphere it had, and whether or not it had a rotational period too extreme.

 As for life?
 Well, the same evaluation of the possibility that applied above to Superterrans would also apply here, as it would to any planet with suitable surface conditions.
 Liquid water may be necessary for life—at least, life as we know it—but its presence does not guarantee that there is life.